translate/pootle/docs/features/translation_memory.rst

 Please see the :setting:`POOTLE_TM_SERVER-WEIGHT` for a full example of the configuration necessary to set up local/external TM.

-You may want to disable Amagama by setting :setting:`AMAGAMA_URL` to ``''`` if you are using Elasticsearch-based TMs, though both can operate together.
+Both Amagama and Elasticsearch based TMs can operate together.
+Though you may want to disable Amagama.

 .. _translation_memory#local_translation_memory: